How Much Liability Coverage Do You Need on Homeowners Insurance?

 • Qualifies as umbrella policy underlying coverage

-The Insurance Information Institute (III) notes that while $100,000 is the minimum most policies offer, $300,000 to $500,000 is increasingly recommended — especially given today's rising jury verdicts and medical costs.
+The Insurance Information Institute (III) notes that most homeowners insurance policies provide a minimum of $100,000 worth of liability insurance, but higher amounts are available and, increasingly, it is recommended that homeowners consider purchasing at least $300,000 to $500,000 worth of liability coverage.
 If your net worth exceeds $500,000, you'll want to look beyond standard policy limits entirely.

 Pincher's Pro Tip

 Bump up your liability limit when you shop.
-Moving from $100K to $300K typically costs less than $3/month.
-Always request quotes at multiple liability tiers — the premium difference is rarely as large as people assume, and the added protection is significant.
+Moving from $100K to $300K typically costs less than $75 per year in most states.
+Always request quotes at multiple liability tiers, since the premium difference is rarely as large as people assume and the added protection is significant.

 State Farm logo